a-temlyakov/imperator/readme.md

 I no longer develop or maintain this code.
 The initial idea was to create simple wrappers for complex, but commonly used Computer Vision (and hence OpenCV) algorithms.
-The focus was on any easy way to obtain similarity information between two images.
+The intial focus was on an easy way to obtain similarity information between two images.

-The long-term idea grew to wrapping OpenCV to be used on the Linux command line.
-Obviously, I have never gotten around to achieving that goal.
+The long-term idea was write a command line interface for the most popular OpenCV algorithms.

 I hope parts of this code are still useful as a guide to using OpenCV.

-## lincense
+## license

 Copyright 2013 Andrew Temlyakov.
 All rights reserved.